RoboticsBrno/Robutek/docs/v2/robot/lekce0/index.md

         Usage: jac <command>

         Tools for controlling devices running Jaculus

         Commands:
           help            Print help for given command
           list-ports      List available serial ports
-        serial-socket   Tunnel a serial port over a TCP socket install         Install Jaculus to device
+          serial-socket   Tunnel a serial port over a TCP socket
+          install         Install Jaculus to device
           build           Build TypeScript project
-        flash           Flash code to device (replace contents of ./code) pull            Download a file/directory from device
+          flash           Flash code to device (replace contents of ./code)
+          pull            Download a file/directory from device
           ls              List files in a directory
           read            Read a file from device
           write           Write a file to device
           rm              Delete a file on device
           mkdir           Create a directory on device
           rmdir           Delete a directory on device
           upload          Upload a file/directory to device
           format          Format device storage
+          project-create  Create project from package
+          project-update  Update existing project from package skeleton
           resources-ls    List available resources
           resources-read  Read a resource from device
-        get-examples    Get example project from device
           start           Start a program
           stop            Stop a program
           status          Get status of device
           version         Get version of device firmware
           monitor         Monitor program output
           wifi-get        Display current WiFi config
-        wifi-ap         Set WiFi to AP mode (create a hotspot) wifi-add        Add a WiFi network
+          wifi-ap         Set WiFi to AP mode (create a hotspot)
+          wifi-add        Add a WiFi network
           wifi-rm         Remove a WiFi network
-        wifi-sta        Set WiFi to Station mode (connect to a wifi) wifi-disable    Disable WiFi
+          wifi-sta        Set WiFi to Station mode (connect to a wifi)
+          wifi-disable    Disable WiFi

         Global options:
           --log-level   Set log level (default: info)
           --help        Print this help message
-        --port        Serial port to use (default: first available) --baudrate    Baudrate to use (default: 921600)
+          --port        Serial port to use (default: first available)
+          --baudrate    Baudrate to use (default: 921600)
           --socket      host:port to use
         ```